untergeekDE/midi_companion_controller_2/README.md

 - *midicompanion2-0_Schematic.png*
 - *midicompanion2-0_breadboard-plan.png*

+Please note that the Fritzing schematic is missing a ground connection for one of the LEDs and switches; it is there in the schematic, but remember this when soldering.

 Needs my adapted OLED library to work - library can be found in this repository: https://github.com/untergeekDE/OLED_I2C_128x64_Monochrome_Library (Store files to a subfolder called OLED_I2C_128x64_Monochrome in the Arduino/Teensy Libraries folder)